Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 What stood out:

-animate-pulseon the middle pricing card (the most consistent Bolt fingerprint)- Inter as body, Roboto as display
+animate-pulseon the middle pricing card — the single most reliable Bolt fingerprint, present in all three runs- Inter as body, Roboto as display (a pairing Sailop's scanner flags on sight)

 - "Build something amazing" as the hero subhead

-- Footer with 4 columns of placeholder links
+- A footer with four columns of placeholder links ("Product / Company / Resources / Legal")

 Lovable — 84/100